On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Energy estimates

-\end{proposition} In order to prove Proposition \ref{prop:shorttimeEnergyEstimatemBO} we will employ a variant of the $I$-method (cf. \cite{CollianderKeelStaffilaniTakaokaTao2002,CollianderKeelStaffilaniTakaokaTao2003}): We will consider symmetrized energy quantities, which come into play after integration by parts in the time variable.
-In the context of shorttime norms this strategy was previously employed in \cite{KochTataru2007,KochTataru2012}.
-The following considerations are close to the arguments on the real line from \cite{Guo2008LWPBO}.
-In fact, we will see from the proof that one can treat the Euclidean and periodic case simultaneously.\\ We will also make use of the following definition from \cite{KochTataru2007}: \begin{definition} Let $\varepsilon > 0$ and $s \in \mathbb{R}$.
-Then $S^s_{\varepsilon}$ is the set of real-valued spherically symmetric and smooth functions (symbols) with the following properties: \begin{enumerate} \item[(i)] Slowly varying condition: For $\xi \sim \xi^\prime$ we have
+\end{proposition} To prove Proposition \ref{prop:shorttimeEnergyEstimateMBO}, we employ a variant of the $I$-method (cf. \cite{CollianderKeelStaffilaniTakaokaTao2002,CollianderKeelStaffilaniTakaokaTao2003}).\\ Symmetrized energy quantities are considered, which come into play after integration by parts in the time variable.
+In the context of short-time norms, this strategy was previously followed in \cite{KochTataru2007,KochTataru2012}.

+The following analysis is close to the arguments on the real line from \cite{Guo2011MBO}.
+In fact, we see from the proof that one can treat the Euclidean and periodic case simultaneously.
+However, we prefer to use multilinear estimates over linear estimates as was done in \cite{Guo2011MBO}.